DhanyasriDivi26/dedupication/README.md

 Please implement as a command line program.

+# Output data
+Two files will be generated one is output.txt which has deduplicated values and other os Removed files.txt which has duplicated values.

+On the cmd iteslef we can see the required output which is deduplicated set values.

 # Steps to run:

 Python main.py leads.json

 Make sure you have the leads.json file in the current directory.

-Output file is created in the src folder.
+Output file  and Removed file are created in the src folder.

-Removed file contins the leads that are removed through deduplication process.